febarbosa182/pipeline-core/README.md

 - kubectl v1.19.3+
 - minikube v1.14.0+
 ## Install and Configure
-* This install will use jenkins 2.361 and jenkins helm chart 4.1.17
-* This install will use jenkins 2.361 and jenkins helm chart 4.1.17
+* This install will use jenkins 2.375 and jenkins helm chart 4.2.17

 Clone "pipeline-core" repository
 ```sh